scoulomb/misc-notes/tls/README.md

-Bob -> CA : send money to request CA to sign certificate which contains Bob public key CA -> CA : sign Bob certificate by encoding it using CA private key CA -> Bob : provide certicate to Bob
+Bob -> CA : send money to request CA to sign certificate which contains Bob public key CA -> CA : sign Bob certificate by encoding it using CA private key CA -> Bob : provide certicate (fullchain.pem) to Bob which contains pub key and a private key (privkey.pem)

 == usual request ==